The world awaits.

 Globetrotting.

 It's exciting to explore new places and see different things and I would strongly encourage anyone who has not travelled to get out there and see the world.
-Although 2020 and 2021 were travel write-offs due to the pandemic, in 2022 and 2023 I eased back into the travel spirit and started to get out and about again.
+Although 2020 and 2021 were travel write-offs due to the pandemic, in 2022 I eased back into the travel spirit and started to get out and about again.
 Feel free to ask questions about my world travels or relocation by emailing me.
 Ready for more?
 Explore my spaces.